jensecj/.emacs.d/README.md

 ![Screenshot of my emacs in action](emacs-screen.png?raw=true "Screenshot of my emacs in action")

 # My emacs
-I would recommend starting out with a blank emacs and then dig through this repo for useful nuggets, instead of forking it directly.
+I recommend starting out with a blank emacs and then digging through this repo for useful nuggets, instead of forking it directly.

 It should however be possible to simply clone the entire repo, drop it into a clean install of emacs, and it should set everything up